 Orchid Tierney joined Kenyon's faculty in 2019.
-Her scholarship focuses on waste and waste management in contemporary Anglophone poetry.
-Tierney’s research and teaching interests include Pacific Island literature, climate change and experimental poetics.
+Her scholarship focuses on waste and waste management, atmospheric aesthetics, and pollution in contemporary Anglophone ecopoetry.
+Tierney’s research and teaching interests include Pacific Island literature, climate change and poetics.

-In addition to her creative work, Tierney’s scholarship and reviews have been published in journals such as Jacket2 and the Journal of Modern Literature.
-She currently serves as a reviews editor for Jacket2 and as a consulting editor for the Kenyon Review.
+In addition to her creative work, Tierney’s scholarship and reviews have been published in journals such as Jacket2 and the Journal of Modern Literature, and SubStance.
+She currently serves as a reviews editor for Jacket2 and as an editor for the Kenyon Review.

 Tierney is a Black Earth Institute Fellow for 2022-2025.